Identifying Signs of Teenage Alcoholism in Your Child

 The Warning Signs of Teen Alcohol Abuse

 As a parent, you need to be aware of the warning signs of teen alcohol abuse in your child.
 Despite your conversations and best efforts, your child could still be at risk.
 How can you be sure your child isn’t abusing alcohol?
-Here are eight telltale signs of alcoholism in young adults:
+Here are eight telltale signs of teenage alcoholism in young adults:

 Back to top